Medications for Opioid Use Disorder Infographic

 Medications for opioid overdose, withdrawal, and addiction

-Medications for opioid overdose, withdrawal, and addiction are safe, effective and save lives.
+Medications for opioid overdose, withdrawal, and addiction are safe, effective, and save lives.

 The National Institute on Drug Abuse supports research to develop new medicines and delivery systems to treat opioid use disorder and other substance use disorders, as well as other complications of substance use (including withdrawal and overdose), to help people choose treatments that are right for them.

-FDA-approved medications for opioid addiction, overdose, and withdrawal work in various ways.
+Medications approved by the U.S. Food and Drug Administration for opioid addiction, overdose, and withdrawal work in various ways.

 - Opioid Receptor Partial Agonist: Medications attach to and partially activate opioid receptors in the brain to ease withdrawal symptoms and cravings.